 I’m giving you this answer based on my experience as a cleaning service owner & how often most people want their house cleaned.
 The absolute most popular frequency for our clients is drumroll please – every 2 weeks.

 So if you’re looking to create a solid cleaning schedule, want to know how long you can go without dusting – and still be considered a decent human being – or seriously just forget to dust, you can totally get away with dusting anywhere from every 2-weeks to once a month.

 Things in your house you should dust every 2-weeks or monthly-ish:

-Out of the way spots like ceilings, corners, high shelves, and door frames only need to be dusted dust every three to six months.
+Out-of-the-way spots like ceilings, corners, high shelves, and door frames only need to be dusted dust every three to six months.
 But what about those things that you don’t even think about dusting that are absolutely covered in dust?
 Looked at your outlets lately?

 Introducing, the unnoticeables.
-The items you see & use all the time that will never make it onto your cleaning list except by some type of divine intervention.
+The items you see & use all the time will never make it onto your cleaning list except by some type of divine intervention.
 Like you reading this post lol

 Thankfully, you don’t have to give these items much of your attention or time which gives you plenty of wiggle room to plan when you’ll dust them.
 But heed my warning youngling, go any longer than that, and getting rid of dust on those high ledges might require a lot of elbow grease.

 Just remember the factors I mentioned earlier that affect how often you should dust.
 The more factors you have in play, the more often you should dust.